 Malmö Castle is a state-owned fortress in Malmö and is part of Malmö Museums.

-The was built from 1537 to 1542 atop ruins of an old fort, making it an ancient Renaissance castle in Scandinavia.
+It was built from 1537 to 1542 atop the ruins of an old fort, making it an ancient Renaissance castle in Scandinavia.

 Malmo Castle is at Malmöhusvägen 6, 211 18 Malmö, Sweden.